 Growing Garlic in British Columbia

-In British Columbia, garlic is generally planted in the fall and harvested the next summer.
-The following is information on the types of garlic grown in British Columbia, how the crop is produced from planting to storage, pest control and weed management.
+In British Columbia, garlic is mostly planted in the fall and harvested the next summer.
+The following provides information on growing garlic in British Columbia, including, varieties, planting techniques, types of seed, soils, fertility, weeding, harvesting, storage and pest control.

 Garlic (Allium sativum) is in the Alliaceae family, along with its cousins the onion, shallot and leek.
 The majority of the garlic grown in British Columbia is either produced for home use or sold fresh to customers as whole bulbs, green garlic, scapes or garlic powder.

-There are two types of garlic grown in B.C. - hardneck and softneck.
-Hardneck varieties (allium sativum var. ophioscorodon) will bolt during early summer, producing a tall, flower stalk or scape.
-Bulbils, which are small aerial cloves, are produced at the tip of scapes (inside an umbel capsule) in place of a true flower.
+There are two types of garlic grown in British Columbia - hardneck and softneck.
+Hardneck varieties will bolt during early summer, producing a tall, flower stalk called a scape.
+Bulbils, which are small aerial cloves, are produced at the tip of scapes in place of a true flower.

 There is a huge variation in the size and number of bulbils produced by hardneck garlic.
 They range from hundreds of small rice sized bulbils inside a single capsule, to a handful of large pea sized ones.
 Bulbils may be used as planting stock, but usually, require at least 2 years to develop into marketable bulbs.
 Often bulbils will form a single cloved bulb called a round, which can be replanted again to form a larger, multi-cloved bulb the next year.

-Softneck varieties (A. sativum var. sativum) do not generally produce a scape, however, in cold climates like the colder parts of B.C. (especially the North), some bulbs will sometimes form bulbils in the stem.
+Softneck varieties do not generally produce a scape, however, in cold climates like the colder parts of British Columbia, some bulbs will sometimes form bulbils in the stem.
 A general rule of thumb is that hardneck varieties are more winter hardy, produce larger cloves but have a shorter storage life than softneck varieties.

-Traditionally, hardnecks were the main choice of growers in B.C., however, there are now hardy softneck varieties that are suitable for most regions of Canada (especially when covered by straw mulch).
-Softnecks can do especially well in the coastal areas of B.C. where the winters are mild and spring comes early.
+Traditionally, hardnecks were the main choice for growers in British Columbia, however, there are now hardy softneck varieties that are suitable for most regions of Canada (especially when covered by straw mulch).
+Softnecks can do especially well in the coastal areas of British Columbia where the winters are mild and spring comes early.

 Hardneck garlic can produce anywhere from 4-12 cloves per bulb.
-The main family groups grown in B.C. include Rocambole, Porcelain, Purple Stripe and Marble Purple Striped.
+The main family groups grown in British Columbia include Rocambole, Porcelain, Purple Stripe and Marble Purple Striped.
 Softneck garlic varieties produce an average of 8-12 cloves/bulb.
-The main softneck family group grown in B.C. is Artichoke.
+The main softneck family group grown in British Columbia is Artichoke.

 Regardless of type, cultivated garlic plants do not produce true seed, therefore, no crossing or exchange of genetic material occurs between strains of garlic.
 All garlic is propagated vegetatively from cloves or bulbils, with each clove or bulbil being a clone of the parent plant.
 Over many hundreds and even thousands of years, rare mutations have occurred, resulting in the different varieties we see today.

-Some B.C. growers use bulbils as their planting stock.
-The main advantage of planting bulbils is that it allows growers to increase their planting stock very quickly and it is thought to produce seed stock free of some soil-borne diseases.
-The disadvantage is that it can take several years of successive plantings to achieve good-sized bulbs from the initial bulbil planting stock.
+Some British Columbia growers use bulbils as a seed source.
+Depending on the variety, capsules can contain anywhere from four to a few hundred bulbils.
+One advantage of planting bulbils is that it allows growers to increase their planting stock quickly and helps reduce some soil-borne diseases from the planting stock.
+The disadvantage is that it can take several years of successive plantings to achieve good-sized bulbs from the initial bulbil planting.
+This delay is why most growers only use cloves for planting.

 Soils with high organic matter content are preferred, due to their increased moisture and nutrient holding capacity.
 Soils containing high levels of organic matter tend to be less prone to crusting and compaction.
 Heavy clay soils can be challenging during wet periods (although conditions can be improved greatly with the use of raised beds).
 Consistent irrigation and water conservation practices are required on light sandy soils due to their low moisture holding capacity.

-In much of B.C. and the rest of Canada, many growers mulch for the winter.
+In much of British Columbia and the rest of Canada, many growers mulch for the winter.
 Mulching helps moderate soil temperatures and protects the cloves from any harsh winter conditions that arrive.
-This can be especially important in B.C. where drastic warm weather can occur during the winter resulting in all the protective snow cover melting before spring.
+This can be especially important in British Columbia where drastic warm weather can occur during the winter resulting in all the protective snow cover melting before spring.
 The most commonly used mulch is straw, applied 4 to 6 inches deep directly over the planted garlic rows.

 In the spring, some growers remove the mulch completely once the threat of frost is over, while others leave it on throughout the season to help maintain moisture and provide weed control.
 On heavy soils, leaving the mulch on can cause excess moisture issues, sometimes leading to disease.